mroth/base100-go/README.md

 ### Library

-See the Go Docs for more information.
+The API is nearly identical to other modules from the Go `encoding/*` standard library.
+See the [Go Docs](https://godoc.org/github.com/mroth/base100-go) for more information.

 ### Command line tool